IHE/HIE-Whitepaper/README.md

 Starting in 2014 the hospitals in the northern provinces in the Netherlands have gradually create an XDS-based network to share diagnostic images among them.
 The initial goal, to reduce exchange of CD and DVD to virtually zero, was reached around 2018.
 It demonstrated that the costs per study transfer were reduced with almost 90%.
 Over a million studies are available through the network to date.

 From the initial image sharing use case the network has expanded into other use cases.
 A number of mental health professionals use the network to share a summary record.
-As these records hold very privacy sensitive information, strict access control has been implemented that leverages a combination of the IHE XUA and BPPC profiles though which the identity of the mental health professional is exchanged.
+As these records hold very privacy sensitive information, strict access control has been implemented that leverages a combination of the IHE XUA and BPPC Profiles though which the identity of the mental health professional is exchanged.
 IHE BPPC based consent documents are used to comply with Dutch legislation.
 It requires that explicit patient consent is obtained before information can be shared.
 Another use case the network supports is the transfer of patients to Skilled Nursing Facilities and/or Long-Term Care facilities.
 In 2019 the XDS network was extended with XDW-based workflow capabilities to implement a referral workflow to support hospitals in the region to refer patients to the newly opened Proton Therapy Center.

 The [following video](https://www.youtube.com/watch?v=LtbZ6QzUBhs) demonstrates how the XDS network is used to provide access to CT images in a time critical trauma use-case.